Hiring subcontractors for your painting business? Set clear expectations and terms with a painting subcontractor agreement.

 The following sections are included in the above documents:

-Outline what kind of insurance your subcontractor needs to carry.
+Outline what kind of insurance your subcontractor needs to carry and the limits.
+Specify conditions such as adding your company as an additionally insured party.

 You might require your subs to use properly maintained equipment or that their workmanship conforms to product manufacturer guidelines.